anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He who knows others is wise.
-He who knows himself is enlightened.
+Quote: Honesty is the first chapter in the book of wisdom.

-By: Laozi
+By: Thomas Jefferson